Leaderboard

 2 points

-7. I've flown the B733 a few times since this conversation started back up.
+I've flown the B733 a few times since this conversation started back up.
 Even without any updates, I found the Vnav and Lnav to be incredibly stable.
 The aircraft, even in its current state, is a lot of fun to fly.
 There's no harm in giving the developer a gentle nudge requesting the status of updates.
 The harm here is accusing the dev of completely abandoning the project, which, in my understanding, is not true.
-In my years of living, and trust me, I've got many years under my belt, I've found that I can generally catch more bees with honey, rather than vinegar.
+In my years of living, and trust me, I've got many years under my belt, I've found that I can generally catch more bees with honey, rather than vinegar.2 points

 2 points